spenser-brinkman/ero/README.md

+# Ero - Expressive Rails Oopsies
+Lightweight gem providing access to the utility module `Ero`.

-By including the ::ero module in your Rails classes or modules, you can call ero from any
+By including the Ero in your Rails classes or modules, you can call ero to write method failures to the Rails logs at the error level.

 Calling `ExampleKlass.new.foo` with the following class defined...
 ```